Who needs a rod? Man 'snags' 20kg kingfish with his bare hands

 "It looked like a shark swimming in the distance," he said, thinking it would swim back out to the sea.

-When it same back to shore and tilted on to its side again, Reid decided to seize the moment, admitting the fishing ban did not cross his mind.
+When it came back to shore and tilted on to its side again, Reid decided to seize the moment, admitting the fishing ban did not cross his mind.

-"I just saw this large fish here and though, I've got to have it."
+"I just saw this large fish here and thought, I've got to have it."

-With his shoes still on, he trudged through water and mud but reavaluated his plan of attack when he realised the water was too deep.
+With his shoes still on, he trudged through water and mud but re-evaluated his plan of attack when he realised the water was too deep.

 He grabbed a nearby branch, contemplating whether a scoop or spear would be the best approach.